them-es/emoji-toolbar/readme.txt

 == Description ==
 Accessing the Emoji library can be painful 😫 on some operating systems.
 You always have to leave the editor which is not useful for distraction-free writing.

-This plugin reduces the burden by implementing an easy to use Emoji picker in the block toolbar.
+* This plugin reduces the burden by implementing an easy to use Emoji picker in the block toolbar.
+* Can be used with any WordPress theme.
+* Only compatible with WordPress (Gutenberg) Core.
+Third-party page builders will probably not work.

 __Emoji Netiquette:__ Emojis have become popular culture and are here to stay but choose them wisely and avoid ❗️ excessive use in your (business) communication.